-Summary Summarise the findings of your impact assessment, including impacts, the recommendation in relation to addressing impacts, including any legal advice, and next steps.
-This summary should be used as part of the report to the decision maker.

-Officers are recommending that the construction of Phase 2 cycle route does not go ahead.
-It is also proposed that the Beech Grove modal filter is not reinstated.
-It is proposed that the remaining funding available in the National Productivity Investment Fund package is directed to an alternative package of measures that will address a wider scope of active travel modes, alleviate growth and address safety concerns along the Otley Road Corridor.

-Officers propose that the alternative package of measures 'Otley Road Sustainable Transport Measures' should be presented to the Harrogate and Caresborough Area Constituency Committee in the near future.

-For owing the development of a package of measures these will be presented to BES Executive members and BES Corporate Detector at a future BES Executive meeting for approval.
+Appendix F Summary Summarise the findings of your impact assessment, including impacts, the recommendation in relation to addressing impacts, including advice, and next steps.
+This summary should be used as part of the report to the decision maker. cluding any legal Officers are recommending that the construction of Phase 2 cycle route does not go ahead.
+It is also proposed that the Beech Grove modal reinstated.
+It is proposed that the remaining funding available in the National Productivity Investment Fund package is directed to an altern measures that will address a wider scope of active travel modes, alleviate growth and address safety concerns along the Otley Road Corridor ative package of Officers propose that the alternative package of measures 'Otley Road Sustainable Transport Measures' should be presented to the Harrog Knaresborough Area Constituency Committee in the near future. ate and Following the development of a package of measures these will be presented to BES Executive members and BES Corporate Director at a future BES Executive meeting for approval.
 A further climate change impact report will be included.

-Legal implications have been considered and it should be noted that proposed Traffic Regulation Orders may be required for the development of future measures, this will be considered further once he final package of measures has been presented for final approval.
+Legal implications have been considered and it should be noted that proposed Traffic Regulation Orders may be required for the developm measures, this will be considered further once he final package of measures has been presented for final approval. ent of future